-Rob is a PhD researcher in cultural geography at the University of Glasgow, working on art-geography exchanges, Anthropocene landscapes, and György Kepes’s interdisciplinary practices and publications at MIT in the 1960s.
+Rob is a PhD researcher in cultural geography at the University of Glasgow, working on art-geography exchanges, Anthropocene landscapes, and György Kepes’s interdisciplinary practices and publications at MIT in the 1950s and ’60s.

-His past academic work has examined the more-than-human geographies of urban river ecosystems, the philosophies, politics and practices of UK rewilding, dialogue-led approaches to science communication and biogeographies of Andean cloud forests.
+His past academic work has examined the more-than-human geographies of urban river ecosystems, the philosophies, politics and practices of UK rewilding, dialogue-led approaches to science communication and Andean cloud forest biogeography.
 SGSAH AHRC profile.

 Rob is an experienced copywriter and copy-editor, and has worked in environmental conservation and policy engagement for a number of European Union projects, writing articles and policy briefs and producing films and podcasts.